Making sure your commercial building is safe on the outside means you can focus on what’s happening on the inside.

 6 Factors That Determine the Cost of Commercial Roofs

-There are several factors that contribute to the cost of your commercial roof.
+There are several factors that contribute to the cost of your commercial roofing repair or replacement.
 This is why web estimates or calculators are unreliable.
-There are six main factors that all contribute to your commercial roof estimate.

-- Building Use – A restaurant has different needs than a warehouse.
-The building use changes the materials, equipment, and structural needs of a commercial roof.
+2. Building Use – A restaurant has different needs than a warehouse.
+The building’s use determines the materials, equipment, and structural needs of commercial roofing.
 Buildings that are temperature controlled or intended to serve the public are typically more expensive than warehouse facilities.

-- Building Codes – Energy, environmental, and handicap accessibility building codes can add to the cost of commercial roofing.
-Because building codes and local ordinances are constantly changing, a new roof may sometimes mean additional renovation to meet current applicable codes.
+3. Building Codes – Energy, environmental, and handicap accessibility building codes can add to the cost of commercial roofing.
+Because building codes and local ordinances are constantly changing, a new one may sometimes mean additional renovation to meet current applicable codes.

-- Number of Disciplines Required – if your job requires additional professionals (i.e., a structural engineer or construction professionals), the higher the cost.
+5. Large Team Required – If your commercial roofing project requires additional professionals (i.e., a structural engineer or construction professionals), the cost will likely be higher.

 While some of the costs for commercial roof replacement are out of your control, there are other factors you can adjust.

-- Prevent Surprises – Always keep up on inspections so your roofing contractor can give you a heads up on possible future issues.
-Before your roof installation, perform a hazardous material survey, property assessment, and plan for 5%-15% wiggle room in budget for contingencies.
+- Prevent Surprises – Always keep up on inspections so your commercial roofing contractor can give you a heads up on possible future issues.
+Before your installation, perform a hazardous material survey, property assessment, and plan for 5%-15% wiggle room in the budget for contingencies.

-- Choose the Right Materials Based on Use – if you’re not sure what materials to use on your new commercial roof, enlist the advice of a trusted commercial roofing contractor.
+- Choose the Right Materials Based on Use – If you’re not sure what materials to use on your new commercial roof, enlist the advice of a trusted contractor.
 Choosing the right materials may save on upfront costs and increase the lifespan of the building.

-- Account for the Life Cycle of Building Systems – When you replace a commercial roof, consider other building systems line HVAC, plumbing, and electric.
+- Account for the Life Cycle of Building Systems – When you replace a commercial roof, consider other building systems like HVAC, plumbing, and electricity.
 Understanding the status of these systems can help you know which ones may need to be replaced at the same time.

-- Hire the Right Renovation Partners – You need a partner on your side to walk you through all aspects of your commercial roofing project.
-Choose a cross-disciplinary team with significant experience and real-time knowledge of the current construction market costs in your area.
+- Hire the Right Renovation Partners – You need a partner on your side to walk you through all aspects of your project.
+Choose a team with significant experience and real-time knowledge of the current construction costs in your area.
 A construction partner you trust can minimize surprises, reduce downtime and provide an accurate estimate of costs.

 Benefits of Hiring a Professional Contractor

 - Expertise – You need access to the right experts for the job.
-A large team means you have all of the disciplines required to get the job done correctly.
+A knowledgeable team means you have all of the disciplines required to get the job done correctly.

-- Professionalism – A commercial roofing team is prepared to adapt to new situations, implement safety procedures, answer questions, and ensure your project is handled well.
+- Professionalism – A professional team is prepared to adapt to new situations, implement safety procedures, and answer any questions you may have.

 - The Warranty – Working with a professional contractor gives you access to both premiere materials and the best manufacturer’s warranties.

-- Know That All Contractors Are Licensed – Hiring an unlicensed contractor is a recipe for disaster.
-A commercial roofing contractor should hold all necessary licensing, insurance, and training to complete the job you’re hiring them for.
+- Licensed Contractors – Hiring an unlicensed contractor is a recipe for disaster.
+A contractor should hold all necessary licensing, insurance, and training to complete the job you’re hiring them for.

-- They Keep You Up to Date on the Progress of the Project – Paying a contractor and then being left in the dark is a headache and can be a huge scam.
-Your commercial roofing contractor should ensure a constant line of communication throughout the project timeline.
+- Keeps You Up to Date – Paying for commercial roofing services and then being left in the dark is a headache and can be a huge scam.
+Your contractor should ensure a constant line of communication throughout the project timeline.

-- You Get a Free, Written Estimate – Know what you’re getting before you sign any contract.
-Professional contractors will provide a thorough inspection and a full estimate in writing before you commit.
+- Free, Written Estimate – Know what you’re getting before you sign any contract.
+Professional commercial roofing services will provide a thorough inspection and a full estimate in writing before you commit.

-- Quality Service – The level of service a contractor offers is usually a reflection of their industry knowledge.
-Keep this in mind as you choose a contractor, select one who can walk you through each step, answer questions easily, and provide multiple solutions to any given problem.
+- Quality Service – The level of service a contractor offers is usually a reflection of their roofing industry knowledge.
+Keep this in mind when you choose commercial roofing services, select one who can walk you through each step, answer questions easily, and provide multiple solutions to any given problem.

-- Experience – Look for a contractor that has been in the business long enough to handle anything thrown at them.
-The longer a company has been in business, means better materials, better workmanship, and a better roof.
+- Experience – Look for commercial roofing services that have been in the business long enough to handle anything thrown at them.
+The longer a company has been in business, means expert knowledge, better workmanship, and a better roof.

 FAQs About Commercial Roofs